MyPerfectPaper.net Logo

 Research can be categorized into different types based on its purpose and objectives.
 Understanding these types helps determine the approach, methodology, and expected outcomes of a study.

-Depending on the nature of the study, research papers require different types of research designs.
+Depending on the nature of the study, research paper writing requires different types of research designs.
 Here are the major types of research by purpose:

 Type 1: Fundamental Research